What is the Johari window model and how to understand it, including examples and how it can benefit you in your everyday life.

 This area is about what you know about yourself and also what other people know about you.
 Including things like your skills, strengths, weaknesses and your attitude (everybody knows).

-This area is about things that are unknown by yourself, but other people do know.
+This area is about things that are unknown to yourself, however other people do know.

 This is opposite to the blind area.
-This is what you know, but other people are not aware of.
+This is what you know of yourself, but other people are not aware of.

 This is the area where things are unknown by everyone.
 You don’t know and neither does anyone else (nobody knows).